MarkBersalona/Sensaphone-400-Cellular-Diagnostic/README.md

 ## 400 Cellular Description

 The 400 Cellular monitors the following inputs, or *zones*:
-- 0: Power - the DC mains input; raw value is 0 if disconnected, 0x1FFF if onnected
+- 0: Power - the DC mains input; raw value is 0 if disconnected, 0x1FFF if connected
 - 1:Battery - the rechargeable battery, used as power backup if mains power is disconnected; expressed as a percentage, from 0-100
 - 2: Lithium - the CR2032 lithium cell, used to maintain the real-time clock; expressed as a percentage, from 0-100
 - 3: Internal temperature - the temperature reading from the on-board humidity sensor; value is in Celsius